 There are a few instances to watch what you say to the Broker/Agent.
 The big one is when you go with your agent to view a property and the listing agent (the agent for the Owner) is there.
-Do not say anything in front of them which would affect your ability to negotiate.
+Do NOT say anything in front of them which would affect your ability to negotiate.
 This is because the limited confidentialty only applies to an agent acting as a Transactional Broker but you MAY NOT KNOW the agency relationship of the Broker NOT representing you.
 Even if they are acting as transaction broker most agents will tell their customer whatever you say.
 So remember don’t say anything while you’re in front of the other agent.

 The other one is when you are looking to buy a new home directly from the builder.
 These are typically licensed agents and many times they’re also Realtors (but not always so they may not adher to the Code Of Ethics) BUT they are in a Single Agency Relationship with the Owner of the community.
 The sales people at Toll Brothers, Lennar or whereever that work at the sales center on site are there representing the interests of the developer and NOT YOURS.
 DO NOT TELL THEM ANYTHING ABOUT YOUR BARGAINING POSITION.
 You’ll see a small sign someplace that tells you this but you’ll have to to look to find it.